 A fix object represents a proposed fix for the problem indicated by the result object (§3.17) in which it occurs.
 It specifies a set of files to modify.
 For each file, it specifies which bytes to remove, and provides new bytes to be inserted.

-EXAMPLE
+EXAMPLE:

 { # a result object (see §3.17)